Dallas and Waxahachie Senior Housing Options

-Our experienced elder law attorneys can help you identify and select the most suitable senior housing option for your parent.
-Importantly, until you understand how long-term care and public benefits interact, it is unlikely that you will make a cost-effective long-term housing decision.
+Our experienced elder law attorneys and social workers can help you identify and select the most suitable senior housing option for your parent.
+Importantly, until you understand how long-term care and public benefits interact, it is unlikely that you will make a cost-effective housing decision.

 Below is a brief synopsis of some of the more common types of senior housing options available: